-While I can’t say for sure because I’m not a welder, the frame welding all looks clean to me, with no gaps or sharp feeling spots.
+While I can’t say for sure because I’m not a welder, the frame welding all looks clean to me.
+It has no gaps nor sharp feeling spots.

-The bolts are carriage bolts, smooth round heads with a square neck that fits into a tight square receptacle, making the fit fairly exact instead of the hardware hole slop with typical hex-head bolts you might see in other gym equipment that can lead to people over-tightening the bolts to prevent movement (I ran into that with my Titan squat rack).
-This design also means the frame holds the bolt in place, requiring only one wrench to tighten the nut.
+The bolts are carriage bolts, smooth round heads with a square neck that fits into a tight square receptacle, making the fit fairly exact without the hardware hole slop with typical hex-head bolts you might see in other gym equipment that can lead to people over-tightening the bolts to prevent movement.
+This design also means the frame holds the bolt in place, requiring only a single wrench to tighten the nut.

 Feel and Ease of Use

 Here’s what really matters!
 How’s it feel?
 Does it get the job done comfortably and safely?